ale-cristofori/Qweetgis/README.txt

 Plugin Builder Results

-Your plugin ThreadingMaster was created in:
+Your plugin Master was created in:
     /home/alessandro/Development/qgis-threading/threadingmaster

 Your QGIS plugin directory is located at: